Admission Requirements for Counseling, MA and International Peace and Conflict Resolution, MA

 Students are billed on a per-credit basis based on the number of credits they enroll for in a given semester.
 For tuition rates, please visit our Graduate Tuition page.

 Financial aid is available to assist qualified students in covering tuition and related expenses, as well as living costs.
-Upon review for admission, students automatically will be reviewed by the academic department for a limited number of merit scholarships.
-Additionally, students can apply to receive up to $20,500 annually through the Federal Direct Stafford Loan at a fixed interest.
+Students can apply to receive up to $20,500 annually through the Federal Direct Stafford Loan at a fixed interest.
 In addition to the Stafford Loan, students can choose to borrow either a Federal Direct Graduate PLUS Loan or a private alternative student loan to cover remaining expenses.
 Graduate assistantships also may be available to those who qualify.
 Learn more about available financial aid and how to apply.